 Since 2000, inequities in child well-being along racial and ethnic lines have decreased in some areas—most notably, the high school drop-out rate.
 On the whole, however, non-Hispanic white children continue to have much greater opportunities for positive outcomes.

 Northern States Fare Well

-All 10 of the lowest ranked states for overall child well-being are in located in the Southeast and the Southwest.
+At the other end of the spectrum, the 10 states with the lowest rank for overall child well-being are in the Southeast and the Southwest.

 Statements & Quotations